erhuston/LA558_2022/README.md

 # Final Project

 ### Abstract:
 The United States is home to over 400 National Parks scattered around the country.
 These parks each come with a unique landscape and story that bring millions of people to them each year.
-With each park offering different sights and services, this project aims to discover which parks are the most popular and why.
+With each park offering different sights and services, this project aims to discover which parks are the most popular and what they have to offer.

 [The Temporary Population of National Parks](https://erhuston.github.io/LA558_2022/web/finalproject.html "The Temporary Population of National Parks")